smmalavi/str-identifiability-frac-sys/README.md

 # Matlab Code for the test of "structural identifiability of fractional-order impedance spectroscopy models with two constant phase elements and Grunwald-Letnikov approximation"

+## T Soleymani-Aghdam, SMM Alavi, M Saif

                                     R1
                               |---/\/\/\----|